 ALL ABOUT ME

-For the past twenty years, I've made my living writing just about everything that involves words: novels, screenplays, plays, web content, even greeting cards.
-For the last ten years, I've written fiction full-time, in lots of genres in many different mediums.
+I’ve been writing almost my whole life.
+For the last fifteen years, I've written fiction full-time, in lots of genres in many different mediums.

 I also love to travel.
 In fact, I no longer have a home.
 Instead, I travel the world indefinitely with my husband, writer Michael Jensen, living in a different city ever few months as we both work on our different projects.
 You can follow our "digital nomad" journey at Brent and Michael Are Going Places.

-The first book about Russel, my 2003 young adult novel Geography Club, was adapted as a feature film in 2013, starring Scott Bakula, Ana Gasteyer, and Nikki Blonsky (and the book is now being developed as a TV series).
+The first book about Russel, my 2003 young adult novel Geography Club, was adapted as a feature film in 2013, co-starring Scott Bakula (and the book is now being developed as a TV series).
 One of the book’s sequels won the Lambda Award.

 The latest of these books is The Otto Digmore Difference, the first book in a new stand-alone series for adults, The Otto Digmore Series, about one of Russel’s friends.